-This current Advisory Committee is made up of a diverse group of 13 advisors with extensive experience on key issues facing our communities, such as tackling homelessness, accessing and maintaining rental and ownership housing, breaking down barriers to social inclusion, delivering housing solutions to Indigenous communities, and responding to the unique needs of big cities and smaller rural and remote communities.
+This current Advisory Committee is made up of a diverse group of members with extensive experience on key issues facing our communities, such as tackling homelessness, accessing and maintaining rental and ownership housing, breaking down barriers to social inclusion, delivering housing solutions to Indigenous communities and responding to the unique needs of big cities and smaller rural and remote communities.

-The Advisory Committee provides high-level advice to guide the development of program activities, support partnership building and outreach, provide input into program design and resources, and act as ambassadors for the Support Program.
-Representing a broad spectrum of housing stakeholders from across Canada, the Advisors bring a variety of important networks and perspectives to the table, Their valuable contributions are key ingredients in the success of the Housing Supply Challenge Support Program and its applicants.
+The Advisory Committee provides high-level advice to guide the development of program activities, support partnership-building and outreach, provide input into program design and resources and act as ambassadors for the Support Program.
+Representing a broad spectrum of housing key players from across Canada, the Advisors bring a variety of important networks and perspectives to the table.
+Their valuable contributions are key ingredients in the success of the Housing Supply Challenge Support Program and its applicants.

-Recruitment and support of the advisory committee was made possible with the assistance of Dina Graser, Senior Project advisor, Evergreen, and Sean Gadon, Special Housing Advisor, Evergreen & former Director, Affordable Housing Office, City of Toronto.
+Recruitment and support of the Advisory Committee has been possible with the assistance of Dina Graser, Senior Project advisor to Evergreen, and Sean Gadon, Special Housing Advisor to Evergreen.

 I have lived in the North my whole life.
 I come from a very big family, with 20 people in total, and grew up playing hockey.
 I have a big voice when it comes to community problems, and a widespread love for helping out others in my community.